MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/demo-environment.md

 ## Richer demos with the Customer Engagement content pack

 In certain scenarios, you want to demo richer integration capabilities than the Sales Professional app offers.
-In those cases, you follow the same steps to get a Microsoft 365 as is described in the [To get a demo environment based on Microsoft 365 content packs](#to-get-a-demo-environment-based-on-microsoft-365-content-packs) section.
+In those cases, you follow the same steps to get a Microsoft 365 as is described in the [Get a demo environment based on Microsoft 365 content packs](#get-a-demo-environment-based-on-microsoft-365-content-packs) section.
 But you choose the more advanced Dynamics 365 Customer Engagement content pack so that you can demo integration with Power Apps, Power Automate, and the Dynamics 365 Sales Enterprise, for example.

-### To get richer demo environments with Dataverse and the Customer Engagement content pack
+### Get richer demo environments with Dataverse and the Customer Engagement content pack

-1. Follow the steps in the [To get a demo environment based on Microsoft 365 content packs](#to-get-a-demo-environment-based-on-microsoft-365-content-packs) section.
+1. Follow the steps in the [Get a demo environment based on Microsoft 365 content packs](#get-a-demo-environment-based-on-microsoft-365-content-packs) section.
 But at step 6, choose the more advanced Dynamics 365 Customer Engagement content pack.

 2. Complete step 7 in the procedure where you sign into [!INCLUDE [prod_short](../includes/prod_short.md)] with the new Microsoft 365 tenant's admin credentials.